ymadoff/ryba/core/network.coffee.md

     network.push (ctx) ->
       ctx.config.network ?= {}
+      ctx.config.network.hosts_disabled ?= false
-      ctx.config.network.auto_hosts ?= false
+      ctx.config.network.hosts_auto ?= false

 ## Network # Hosts

 Ovewrite the "/etc/hosts" file with the hostname resolution defined by the property "network.hosts".
-This configuration may be automatically enriched with the cluster hostname if the property "network.auto_hosts" is set.
+This configuration may be automatically enriched with the cluster hostname if the property "network.hosts_auto" is set.
+Set the "network.hosts_disabled" to "true" if you dont wish to overwrite this file.

     network.push name: 'Network # Hosts', callback: (ctx, next) ->
-      {hosts, auto_hosts} = ctx.config.network
+      {hosts, hosts_auto, hosts_disabled} = ctx.config.network
+      return next() if hosts_disabled
       content = ''
-      if auto_hosts then for server in ctx.config.servers content += "#{server.ip} #{server.host}\n"
+      if hosts_auto then for server in ctx.config.servers content += "#{server.ip} #{server.host}\n"
       for ip, hostnames of hosts
         content += "#{ip} #{hostnames}\n"